betaflight/betaflight/docs/Blackbox.md

 ## Logged data
 The blackbox records flight data on every iteration of the flight control loop.
-It records the current time in microseconds, P, I and D corrections for each axis, your RC command stick positions (after applying expo curves), gyroscope data, accelerometer data (after your configured low-pass filtering), barometer and sonar readings, 3-axis magnetometer readings, raw VBAT and current measurements, RSSI, and the command being sent to each motor speed controller.
+It records the current time in microseconds, P, I and D corrections for each axis, your RC command stick positions (after applying expo curves), gyroscope data, accelerometer data (after your configured low-pass filtering), barometer and rangefinder readings, 3-axis magnetometer readings, raw VBAT and current measurements, RSSI, and the command being sent to each motor speed controller.
 This is all stored without any approximation or loss of precision, so even quite subtle problems should be detectable from the fight data log.